Early Gains Slip Away for Dow Industrials

 That dynamic was on display earlier this week, when tools distributor Fastenal Co. reported a stronger-than-expected profit, but its shares fell as executives spoke of higher costs due in part to tariffs.
 Many investors view Fastenal as a bellwether for industrial companies, so its concerns reverberated across the entire sector, these investors said.

-Some analysts remained concerned that the conflict over trade would continue to ebb and flow in the coming weeks and months, and that it could continue to swing major stock indexes.
+Some analysts remained concerned that the conflict over trade will continue to ebb and flow in the coming weeks and months, and that it could continue to swing major stock indexes.

-Until this week, U.S. equities had largely sustained their rally even as emerging markets suffered selloffs for months as the U.S. dollar strengthened and the Federal Reserve raised interest rates.
+Until this week, U.S. equities had largely sustained their rally even as emerging markets have suffered a selloff for months as the U.S. dollar strengthened and the Federal Reserve raised interest rates.

 Bond yields rose again Friday.
 The 10-year U.S. Treasury yield ticked up to 3.163%, compared with 3.131% on Thursday.
 Yields move inversely to prices.